How often to replace flashing repair

 How do I know if my flashing needs to be replaced?

-Signs that flashing needs replacement include cracks, rust, gaps, or looseness around the edges.
+Signs that your flashing may need to be replaced include cracks, holes, rust, or gaps around the edges.

 Can I replace flashing myself?